 Helping professions and their training come with biases about what people are, how they suffer, and what the “clinician” can do about it.
-Many of these biases being rooted in non-scientific psychological explanations rather than sensory-processing ones.
+Many of these biases are rooted in non-scientific psychological explanations rather than sensory-processing ones.

-I really do wonder how many clients in long-term therapy and who continue to still struggle with daily life are suffering because of their own wiring rather than something which is “fixed” through talking about it.
+I really do wonder how many clients in long-term therapy and who continue to still struggle with daily life, are suffering because of their own wiring rather than something which is “fixed” through talking about it.

 Makes you think.